addr2data/aws-certification-prep/exercises/ex-006_GettingStartedLoadBalancing.rst

 Environment variables
 ---------------------
-During these exercises, we will be using the output of some commands to creatie environment variables.
+During these exercises, we will be using the output of some commands to create environment variables.
 This will help simplify the syntax subsequent commands.

 In some places, we will do this manually, because we want to show the the full output of the command.
 In other places, we will use the **'--query'** and **'--output'** options available in the awscli command to filter the output directly into a variable.